flightphp/core/README.md

         log_error($e);
     });

-Flight also allows you to replace core components if you want.
+Flight also allows you to replace core components of the framework.
 For example you can replace the default Router class with your own custom class:

     // Register your custom class